 - use of a regulated gun in committing a felony, carjacking or armed carjacking, first degree assault, handgun or machine gun violations.

-- A child has previously been convicted as an adult of a felony and is charged with another felony.
+- A child who has previously been tried and convicted as an adult for a felony offense and is charged with another felony.

 A Child’s Right to a Lawyer in Juvenile Court

 Children who have been charged with committing a delinquent act have the right to a lawyer in Juvenile Court.

 - A child has the right to a lawyer at every stage of the juvenile court proceedings.

 - Exceptions - A child does not have the right to an attorney in a peace order proceeding.

 A child’s parents, guardians or custodians can never "waive" (give up) the child’s right to a lawyer.
 However, the child can waive right to counsel if :